These pumpkin muffins with a cake mix make the perfect fall treat. This recipe is made with only 3 ingredients and is so easy to make!

 - Crumb topping: If you’d like to add a crumb topping, follow this crumble topping recipe.

-- Chocolate chips: Sometimes we like to add in 1/2 to 1 cup semi-sweet chocolate chips.
+- Chocolate chips: Sometimes we like to add 1/2 to 1 cup semi-sweet chocolate chips.

-- Toppings: You could also sprinkle a little extra pumpkin pie spice or cinnamon in with the brown sugar, if you’d like.
+- Toppings: You could also sprinkle a little extra pumpkin pie spice or cinnamon in with the brown sugar if you would like.